Severson-Group/eMach-matlab/tools/jmag/README.md

 7. Assign materials.

 Although the geometry creation workflow in JMAG is quite consistent with the eMach workflow, one of the important differences is the creation of regions.
 The JMAG function to create regions simply converts any closed geometry (bounded by lines and arcs) into a region.
 For example, if the stator cross-section of a radial flux machine is drawn, JMAG creates two regions: i) `region 1`: a region consisiting the stator teeth and yoke, and ii) `region 2`: a region with the stator bore and slots.
-If this geometry is extruded, it will result in a cylinder and not a stator with both regions extruded.
+If this geometry is extruded, it will result in a solid cylinder.
 So, the unecessary region (`region 2`) must be identified and deleted before extrusion.

 ## The solution
 If working with the JMAG's GUI, one can select the unecessary region and delete it manually.
 However, this is hard to do programmatically because of the following reasons: